henryjhershey/HilltoppingAssignment/README.md

 the required inputs for the run_model() function are a list of parameters called "starts", and a number of populations to simulate called "iter".
-"starts" is a named list with the following components, and example values: elevation  #peak elevation min and max landscape  #number of patches on each side, total patch number = landscape*landscape nindvs     #number of individuals to simulate in a population nsteps     #number of steps an individual can take move       #decimal probability of moving to highest neighbor patch (NOT to a random neighbor patch)
+"starts" is a named list with the following components, and example values: elevation   #peak elevation min and max landscape   #number of patches on each side, total patch number = landscape*landscape nindvs      #number of individuals to simulate in a population nsteps      #number of steps an individual can take move        #decimal probability of moving to highest neighbor patch (NOT to a random neighbor patch) originwidth #width of the square patch on which to originate the population

 starts=list(elevation=c(0, 400), landscape =150, nindvs=50, nsteps=500, move=0.8)